 The impact of a new training and competition pool can only enhance Wisconsin's recent achievements.

-To contribute to the SERF Pool campaign, please contact the UW Athletics Development Office at firstname.lastname@example.org or call (608)262-1000
+To learn more about how you can make an impact on the Soderholm Family Aquatic Center campaign, please contact the UW Athletics Development Office at firstname.lastname@example.org or call (608)262-1000.